chef/chef-web-docs/chef_master/source/config_rb_metadata.rst

    Note that metadata.rb must not be used to install native gems which require C compilation.
 Since metadata.rb runs before any recipe code runs, the chef-client cannot install the C compilers before the gem installation happens in metadata.rb.
 Therefore native gems must be installed by the ``chef_gem`` resource called from recipe code.
 The recipe code should also use the ``build_essential`` resource to install compilers on the system as a preqrequisite.

+   This feature is not intended to be a general purpose replacement for the ``chef_gem`` resource.
+It targets a specific use case of external chef libraries shipped as gems (such as the "chef-sugar" and "poise" gems).
+These gems require eager loading so that their features are accessable very early in the chef-client run so that they can be used in library files and attributes files.
+Delaying their installation until recipe time would mean that on first run none of their features could be used in libraries or attribute files.
+Those gems could not use ``chef_gem`` so this mechanism was created to allow them to install very early, with the understanding that it had an inherent limitation to being unable to install native gems.

 ``issues_url``
    The URL for the location in which a cookbook's issue tracking is maintained.
 This setting is also used by Chef Supermarket.
 In Chef Supermarket, this value is used to define the destination for the "View Issues" link.